Legitimate interests – what is it and how does it help me with GDPR?

-Unless you have been living on a different planet in the last 18 months or so, you should be well aware that…..
+Unless you have been living on a different planet you should be well aware that…..

-Most organisations seem to have assumed the default position that they have to email everyone on their database and obtain their express permission to receiving further communications from them after 25th May.
+Many organisations assumed the default position that they had to email everyone on their database and obtain their express permission to receiving further communications from them after that date.

 But is this actually always necessary?